First Quarter on

 Moon after ascending node

-3 days after ascending node on 5 April 2003 at 21:41 in ♉ Taurus.
-The Moon is located north of the ecliptic over the following 9 days, until the lunar orbit crosses from North to South in descending node on 19 April 2003 at 00:24 in ♐ Sagittarius.
+3 days after ascending node on 5 April 2003 at 21:41 in ♉ Taurus the Moon is positioned north of the ecliptic over the following 9 days until the lunar crosses the ecliptic again from North to South in descending node on 19 April 2003 at 00:24 in ♐ Sagittarius.

 Moon at northern standstill

 At 03:25 the Moon is meeting its standstill point to reach North declination of ∠26.383°.
-Over the next 12 days the lunar orbit is going to extend southward to face maximum declination of ∠-26.442° at the point of next standstill in ♑ Capricorn on 21 April 2003 at 17:59.
+Over the upcoming 12 days the lunar orbit is going to tilt southward to face maximum declination of ∠-26.442° at the point of next southern standstill in ♑ Capricorn on 21 April 2003 at 17:59.

 Syzygy in 7 days